ooni/ooni.org/content/post/cuba-referendum.md

 Now, we observe that ETECSA has **changed its censorship techniques**, blocking both the HTTP and HTTPS version of sites by means of **IP blocking**.
 More specifically, ETECSA:

 * Has **shifted from serving blank block pages to implementing IP-based blocking** (for sites that support HTTPS, such as 14ymedio.com).
-* Continues to serve blank block pagesfor sites that have not added HTTPS support (such as diariodecuba.com).
+* Continues to serve blank block pages for sites that have not added HTTPS support (such as diariodecuba.com).
 * Has shifted to IP-based blocking for sites (such as cibercuba.com and cubanet.org) that previously appeared to be blocked by means of DPI.

 Both cibercuba.com and cubanet.org appear to have temporarily been unblocked (as demonstrated by the accessible measurements from January and early February 2019), suggesting that ETECSA may have made some changes to their censorship equipment around that time.